Algebraic Ending Laminations and Quasiconvexity: Free Groups

 \begin{theorem} Let $r$ be a thick hyperbolic ray in Outer space and let $r_\infty \in \partial cv_n$ be the limiting $\R-$ tree.
 Then $\lre (r_\infty)$ is strongly arational.

-In particular if $Q$ is a convex cocompact purely hyperbolic subgroup of $Out(F_n)$ and $r$ is a quasigeodesic ray in $Q$ starting at $1 \in Q$, then its limit $r_\infty$ in the boundary $\partial \FF$ of the free factor complex is strongly arational. \end{theorem}
+In particular if $Q$ is a convex cocompact purely hyperbolic subgroup of $Out(F_n)$ and $r$ is a quasi-geodesic ray in $Q$ starting at $1 \in Q$, then its limit $r_\infty$ in the boundary $\partial \FF_n$ of the free factor complex is strongly arational. \end{theorem}

-\begin{proof} By Theorem \ref{bdy} every point in $\partial \FF$ comes from an arational $\R-$tree.
+\begin{proof} By Theorem \ref{bdy} every point in $\partial \FF_n$ comes from an arational $\R-$tree.
 Hence $r_\infty$ is arational.

-Since $r$ is hyperbolic, it follows from Theorem \ref{aratimpliesindec} that $r_\infty$ is indecomposable free.
+Since $r$ is hyperbolic, the metric bundle over $r$ is hyperbolic by definition.
+In particular, the bundle satisfies the flaring condition \cite[Proposition 5.8]{mahan-sardar}.
+Hence every element of $F_n$ has non-zero translation length on the limiting $\R$-tree $r_\infty$, thus ruling out alternative (b) of Theorem \ref{aratimpliesindec}.
+It follows from Theorem \ref{aratimpliesindec} that $r_\infty$ is indecomposable free.
 It finally follows from Theorem \ref{aratstrong} that $r_\infty$ is strongly arational.
+Equivalently, $\lre (r_\infty)$ is strongly arational.

-Next, suppose that $Q$ is a convex cocompact purely atoroidal subgroup of $Out(F_n)$ and $r$ a quasigeodesic ray in $Q$ starting at $1 \in Q$.
-By Theorem 4.1 of \cite{dt1}, an orbit of $Q$ is quasiconvex (in a strong symmetric sense).
-Then the limit point $r_\infty$ of $r$ lies in $\partial \FF$ since the orbit map from $Q$ to $\FF$ is a qi-embedding and is therefore arational.
-Since $Q$ is purely atoroidal quasiconvex, $r_\infty$ is indecomposable free by Theorem \ref{aratimpliesindec}.
-Again, $r_\infty$ is strongly arational.\end{proof}
+Next, suppose that $Q$ is a convex cocompact purely atoroidal subgroup of $Out(F_n)$ and $r$ a quasi-geodesic ray in $Q$ starting at $1 \in Q$.
+By Theorem 4.1 of \cite{dt1}, an orbit of $Q$ is quasi-convex (in the strong symmetric sense).
+Then the limit point $r_\infty$ of $r$ lies in $\partial \FF_n$ since the orbit map from $Q$ to $\FF_n$ is a qi-embedding and is therefore arational.
+Since $Q$ is purely atoroidal quasi-convex, it follows from Corollary 5.3 of \cite{kdt} that the lamination dual to the tree $r_\infty$ cannot be carried by a surface with a puncture thus ruling out Case (b) of Theorem \ref{aratimpliesindec}.
+Hence it is indecomposable free by Theorem \ref{aratimpliesindec}.
+Again, from Theorem \ref{aratstrong} $r_\infty$ is strongly arational.\end{proof}